spolivin/rearden/README.md

 ----

-## Modules
+## Modules and API

-The package (as of *v0.0.1*) is dedicated to the following areas of Data Science/Machine Learning:
+The package (as of *v0.0.1*) is designed to aid data scientists in quickly getting insights about the data during the following stages of data analysis/machine learning:

 * Data preprocessing
 * Data vizualization